 - Abitur exam / vocational baccalaureate diploma (Fachabitur)

-- Eight-week basic internship: Due to the COVID-19 crisis, for admission to winter semester 2022/23, the basic internship does not have to be done before the start of the program, but can be made up by the end of the 2nd semester at the latest.
+- Eight-week basic internship: Due to the COVID-19 crisis, the basic internship does not have to be completed before the start of the program for admission to the upcoming winter semester, but can be made up by the end of the 2nd semester at the latest.
+However, it is recommended to complete the internship before the beginning of the study program.

 The basic internship is intended to introduce you to general and constructive contexts of interior design and can be completed, for example, in the fields of carpentry, joinery, wood mechanics, concrete block and terrazzo manufacturers, metal construction, architectural draftsmen, interior decorators, showroom designers, stage technicians, media designers, upholsterers, painters, lighting technicians, restorers and similar.